Bottom Line

 What Needs More Review

-To strengthen this case, future information would need to provide additional data points that challenge AARO's current assessment of 'unremarkable. ' This could include corroborating reports, updated sensor readings, or new contextual details about the sighting location and time.
+To strengthen this case, future information would need to provide new data points or observations that challenge AARO's current assessment of 'unremarkable,' allowing for a more conclusive attribution beyond the existing scope.

 Related Topics